TMiclot/MICLOT/User_Guide/__free_energy.md

 ### 3.4.
 Amino acid properties use to identify contact type and NIS-interface properties

 Amino acid properties are use to identify contact type and NIS-interface properties.
-Please note that their is diffrences for: Cys, His, Trp and Tyr.
+Please note that their is diffrences for: Cys, His, Trp and Tyr, see dictionnaries `aa_character_ic` and `aa_character_protorp` in [aa_properties.py](https://github.com/haddocking/prodigy/blob/main/src/prodigy_prot/modules/aa_properties.py)

 | Amino acid | Contact | Interface-NIS | Difference |
 | ---------- | ------- | ------------- | --------- |